Terenure College: Campus

 Originally built by the Deane family, Terenure House had later passed to the family of George Bernard Shaw, and finally the Bourne family.
 Nearby was a second house, also owned, by the Shaws, which is now home to Our Lady's School.

 The estate holds a lake, and is connected to three rivers.
 There is an artificial branch watercourse from the River Poddle to the western end of the lake, a culverted outflow, the Olney Stream, to the Swan River system, and a tunnel carries the Lakelands Overflow from the lake to pass under a housing estate, and into Bushy Park, before falling into the River Dodder.

 The school has a range of sports facilities, including a swimming pool which offers some public access hours.

 Colours and motto

-The colours of the school are purple and black, and its motto is Zelo Zelatus Sum Pro Domino Deo Exercituum (Latin for "I Am Filled With Zeal, For God, The King Of All Hosts").
+The colours of the school are purple, white, and black, and its motto is Zelo Zelatus Sum Pro Domino Deo Exercituum (Latin for "I Am Filled With Zeal, For God, The King Of All Hosts").